5 Amazing Training Camp Locations to Conquer Winter (2022 Review Europe)

 3. The 5 Best Winter Training Camp Destinations for Cyclists in Europe

 For that matter many pro cyclists attend training camps during winter time.
 Even racing takes place in January already with the Mallorca challenge.
-On the one hand you can detain your training camp and enjoy Mallorca at its best, on the other hand you see your heroes down the road.
+On the one hand, you can detain your training camp and enjoy Mallorca at its best, on the other hand, you see your heroes down the road.

 In addition, Mallorca is easily accessible.
 Flights come in from more than 30 countries these days.
-No matter if UK or central Europe your plane usually needs around 2,5 hours to the island of cycling.
+No matter if the UK or central Europe your plane usually needs around 2,5 hours to the island of cycling.
 Furthermore, the airport yields different transfer options like bus or taxi.
 The capital Palma is within reach.
 For transfers to the north like Alcudia it will take around an hour.

 Check out the airport of Palma for more information.
+Or book your flight and hotel on *expedia.com

 Cycling Up Sa Calobra on Mallorca

 Another advantage you have on the island is your choice of gaining elevation or going pancake flat in the south.
 That’s great for recovery rides and low-intensity sessions.
-Or you just want it easier because training camps are difficult anyways.
+Or you just want it easier because training camps are difficult anyway.

-For more information check out tourism Mallorca.
+For more information check out Tourism Mallorca.
+Or book your flight and hotel on *expedia.com

 3.2 Girona – The City of Cycling